humanlayer/humanlayer/docs/getting-started.md

 The result of multiplying 2 and 7, then adding 32 to the result, is 46.
 ```

-### Integrate with a functionlayer server
+### Integrate with a humanlayer server

 To enable collaborative approvals across slack, email, and other channels, you'll need to connect the
-functionlayer SDK to a server.
-The easiest way to do this is to log into [FunctionLayer Cloud](https://app.functionlayer.com) and create a new project and API token, then set it in your shell environment or `.env` file:
+humanlayer SDK to a server.
+The easiest way to do this is to log into [HumanLayer Cloud](https://app.humanlayer.com) and create a new project and API token, then set it in your shell environment or `.env` file:

 ```bash
 export FUNCTIONLAYER_API_TOKEN=sk-proj-...